Corporate Governance Framework

 |---|---|---|---|---|---|---|---|---|---|---|---|---|

-| Corporate management | Accounting and finance | Legal affairs and risk management | HR and human capital strategy | Research technology | Sales and marketing | Global operations | Sustainability | |||||
+| Corporate management | Accounting, finance, and capital policy | Legal affairs, risk management, and governance | Talent and organization development | Sustainability | Sales and marketing | Global business | Research technology and production technology | |||||

-| President & CEO | YAMAJI Naoki | ○ | ○ | ○ | ○ | ○ | ||||||
+| President & CEO | YAMAJI Naoki | ○ | ○ | ○ | ○ | |||||||

-| Representative Managing Director & CFO | SHIMIZU Shinji | ○ | ○ | ○ | ○ | ○ | ||||||
+| Representative Senior Managing Director & CFO | SHIMIZU Shinji | ○ | ○ | ○ | ○ | ○ | ||||||

 | Director | SAKAMOTO Mami | ○ | ○ | ○ | ○ | ○ | ||||||

-| Director | KITAO Masahiro | ○ | ○ | ○ | ○ | ○ | ||||||
+| Director | KITAO Masahiro | ○ | ○ | ○ | ○ | |||||||

-| Director | OKUYAMA Kikuo | ✔ | ✔ | ○ | ○ | ○ | ○ | ○ | ||||
+| Director | OKUYAMA Kikuo | ✔ | ✔ | ○ | ○ | ○ | ○ | |||||

 | Director | HASHIMOTO Katsumi | ✔ | ✔ | ○ | ○ | ○ | ○ | ○ | ||||

-| Director | NAKANO Hideyo | ✔ | ✔ | ○ | ○ | ○ | ○ | ○ | ||||
+| Director | NAKANO Hideyo | ✔ | ✔ | ○ | ○ | ○ | ○ | |||||

 | Audit & Supervisory Board Member | FURUSAWA Yoshiyuki | ○ | ○ | ○ | ○ | |||||||